invasy/invasy.github.io/content/notes/sort_array_perl.md

 ---
-title: How to sort array in Perl
+title: How to sort an array in Perl
 categories:
-- howto
+- how to
 - algorithm
 tags:
 - perl